-- Additional Significant Ground Disturbance has occurred through the clearing of vegetation. - Surface Disturbance has occurred through the construction of buildings and roadways.
+- Additional Significant Ground Disturbance has occurred through vegetation clearance. - No additional Surface Disturbance has occurred.

 Plate 7.
 Aerial photography of the Project area in 2007.
 Project activity area marked in red.

 The 2007 aerial shows additional Significant Ground Disturbance in the Project area through the clearance of vegetation south of Collwood Road at its western end.